mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 The video lurches, but Louise remains where it is.
 Ellen can see the crawler twitching, unable to reach the next grab point.
 Ellen can't see why.
 With enough time, she could summon Huey or Dewey to rescue Louise.
 Or she can add this to a maintenance EVA.
 This problem is becoming larger and, for Ellen, more interesting.
 She puts down the routine maintenance clipboard and tries to get a better look at Louise's rear legs.

-Kim, her partner and father to Charlie, learned not to re-direct her obsessions.
-Kim is steady, a suitable partner for someone with an aversion to boredom and attraction to novel challenges.
-They built a child who was happy to live on earth, with Kim, at the parenting collective.
+Jim, her partner and father to Charlie, learned not to re-direct her obsessions.
+Jim is steady, a suitable partner for someone with an aversion to boredom and attraction to novel challenges.
+They built a child who was happy to live on earth, with Jim, at the parenting collective.
 She loves Charlie.
-She loves Kim.
+She loves Jim.
 She misses them both, but was driven to be on the Rome IV, staring down a stuck crawler, broken box, and inoperable antenna.

-Kim is a more hands-on parent than Ellen.
-On hikes, Ellen would be far ahead, assuming Kim and Charlie would explore and learn on their own time; Ellen would not force education on Charlie, nor would she force enjoyment on Kim.
+Jim is a more hands-on parent than Ellen.
+On hikes, Ellen would be far ahead, assuming Jim and Charlie would explore and learn on their own time; Ellen would not force education on Charlie, nor would she force enjoyment on Jim.

-More than once, when Kim and Charlie caught up to her, there were harsh words about the "family" hike and Ellen's lack of participation.
+More than once, when Jim and Charlie caught up to her, there were harsh words about the "family" hike and Ellen's lack of participation.
 Yes, a hike was for physical exercise; but it was also a bonding experience and a chance to share interests and viewpoints.
 By charging off, Ellen missed that experience.
-That was Kim's view - Ellen disagreed; saw it as giving them space for unsupervised learning.
+That was Jim's view - Ellen disagreed; saw it as giving them space for unsupervised learning.

 She needs more eyes on the problem.